 There is a science to it.

-However, my advice is for choosing a name with your product category mentioned.
+However, my advice is when you open a cloud kitchen choose a name with your product category mentioned.
 If your concept we specialise in biryani then have biryani in your name.

 If there is confusion, there is no sale.